hashicorp/vault/website/source/docs/config/index.html.md

   * `s3` - Store data within an S3 bucket [S3](https://aws.amazon.com/s3/).
     This backend does not support HA.
 This is a community-supported backend.

+  * `gcs` - Store data within a [Google Cloud Storage](https://cloud.google.com/storage/) bucket.
+    This backend does not support HA.
+This is a community-supported backend.

   * `azure` - Store data in an Azure Storage container [Azure](https://azure.microsoft.com/en-us/services/storage/).
     This backend does not support HA.
 This is a community-supported backend.